 Siskiyou Telephone is constructing the Happy Camp to Somes Bar Fiber Connectivity Project, which will provide telephone and broadband service capability to residences in the area between Clear Creek and Ti Bar in Siskiyou County, California.
-Fiber optic broadband facility cable will be constructed within a conduit for approximately 17 miles within or adjacent to State Highway 96.
+Fiber optic broadband facility cable will be installed within a newly constructed conduit for approximately 17 miles within or adjacent to State Highway 96.
 The Project will be constructed under a grant from the California Advanced Service Grant Program, as funded by the CPUC to Siskiyou Telephone.
-Under this NTP Request, Siskiyou Telephone Company is seeking CPUC authorization to proceed with the construction and installation of the new fiber optic broadband facility cable within or adjacent to State Highway 96 (Caltrans right-of-way) in the Klamath National Forest from MP 24.0 south to MP 14.36.
+Under this NTP Request, Siskiyou Telephone Company is seeking CPUC authorization to proceed with the construction and installation of the new fiber optic broadband facility cable within or adjacent to State Highway 96 (Caltrans right-of-way) in the Six Rivers National Forest from MP 14.36 south to MP 12.15.
+This is the final NTP required for the Project.